Sun Valley, Idaho: Ski racing

-Sun Valley is scheduled to host the U.S. Alpine Championships in 2016 and 2018, held after the World Cup season in March.
-It last hosted the event in 1951.
+Sun Valley hosted the U.S. Alpine Championships in 2016 and 2018, held after the World Cup season in March; it previously hosted the event in 1951.

 Olympic medalists from Sun Valley include Gretchen Fraser, Christin Cooper, Picabo Street, snowboarder Kaitlyn Farrington, and disabled skier Muffy Davis, a founding and honorary board member of Sun Valley Adaptive Sports.
 All five have runs named after them on Bald Mountain: three are on Seattle Ridge (Gretchen's Gold, Christin's Silver (ex-Silver Fox) and Muffy's Medals (ex-Southern Comfort)), Picabo's Street (ex-Plaza) on Warm Springs, and Kaitlyn's Bowl (ex-Farout Bowl) on the Bowls.
-US TV's legendary sports commentator Tim Ryan (CBS/NBC) also lives in Sun Valley as well as Ski Racing Magazine's proud owner, Gary Black Jr.
+US TV's legendary sports commentator Tim Ryan (CBS/NBC) lives in Sun Valley, as well as Ski Racing Magazine's proud owner, Gary Black Jr.

-Still to this day, Sun Valley, Idaho holds numerous ski race events on its world renowned terrain.
-Common participants such as Axel Hattrup are constantly looking forward to their next event.

-The World Cup finals (8 events) are scheduled for Sun Valley in March 2025.
+The World Cup finals (8 events) were held in Sun Valley for the first time in March 2025; the two downhills on the Challenger course were cancelled due to high winds, following a delay due to snowfall.
+The finals are scheduled to return in March 2027.

 Culture

+In 1937 the Sun Valley Opera House was built.
 The non-profit Sun Valley Museum of Arts (SVMoA) was initiated in 1969 by Mrs. Glenn Cooper and Bill Janss, who later married.
 It attained non-profit status and was officially founded in 1971; the original 5 acre campus was located off Dollar Road in Sun Valley.
 Studios and workshops were open to the public and focused on ceramics, founded by James Romberg; photography, founded by Sheri Heiser and Peter deLory; and fine arts, founded by David W. Wharton.
 The SVC offered year-round workshops, lectures, and exhibitions by nationally recognized artists and craft persons to both residents and tourists to Blaine County.
 Later, the Sun Valley Center for the Arts acquired its main building in nearby Ketchum as well as a historic house and classroom in Hailey.

+Concertgoers at the Sun Valley Music Festival, listening to Brahm's Requiem.

+Sun Valley has hosted the Sun Valley Music Festival since 1984, a free classical music festival held in summer at the Sun Valley Pavilion and the surrounding lawn.
+Concerts have seen over 11,000 attendees.

-Sun Valley also hosts the Sun Valley Film Festival.
+Sun Valley also hosts the Sun Valley Film Festival since 2012.

 The annual Sun Valley Writers' Conference (SVWC) was founded by journalist Reva B. Tooley, with the inaugural event run in 1995.
 As of 2022 Robin Eidsmo is executive director (since 2014), and novelist John Burnham Schwartz, essayist Anne Taylor Fleming, and Pulitzer Prize-winner Liaquat Ahamed help to mount the event each year.

 In 2018, The Argyros Performing Arts Center opened in downtown Ketchum.
 Since opening, the 450-seat theater has hosted nationally and internationally recognized artists such as Robert Cray, Jean-Yves Thibaudet, Isabella Boylston, Peter Cetera, Kristen Chenoweth, Rita Wilson, and others.